STAND. COM. REP. NO. 2180

 State of Hawaii

-Your Committee on Human Services, to which was referred H.C.R.
-No. 36 entitled:
+Your Committee on Judiciary and Labor, to which was referred S.B.
+No. 2214 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Human Services that is attached to this report, your Committee concurs with the intent and purpose of H.C.R.
-No. 36, and recommends its adoption.
+As affirmed by the record of votes of the members of your Committee on Judiciary and Labor that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2214, as amended herein, and recommends that it pass Second Reading in the form attached hereto as S.B.
+No. 2214, S.D.
+1, and be referred to the Committee on Ways and Means.